PBS Documentary on Native American Diets

 An example of this is the Pascua Yaqui tribe (PYT) in Tucson, Arizona, where the Huyapo Bwaa’ame ancestral garden project was created two years ago.
 This garden project has since engaged the PYT community, reinforcing the importance of incorporating tribal knowledge and culture into new answers to food shortages.
 Projects like community gardens connect current needs with tribal traditions to better support engagement and sustainability for years to come.

-Hosted by actor James Earl Jones, the Public Television segment, “Native American Food Movement,” is airing on PBS stations nationwide.
-Check your local listings or visit www.nativepartnership.org/PBS, and call (877) 618-0610 to learn how you can get involved and support Native nutrition.
+Hosted by actor James Earl Jones, the Public Television segment, “Native American Food Movement,” aired on PBS stations nationwide.
+View it today on our YouTube page and call (800) 416-8102 to learn how you can get involved and support Native nutrition.